nLeul/Online-Shopping-Project/README.md

 This is the Code Warrior's final group project for CS 477: Server-side Programming.
-In addition to the features listed in the original project speculation, extra features include:
+In addition to the features listed in the original project specification, extra features include:

 - Validate users' inputs and provide error messages
 - Upload picture directly as a file using Multer (not as a path or URL)